-Line-by-Line Instructions for Form 5
+Line-by-Line Instructions for Form 4I

-You must complete pages 1 and 2 of Form 5 and the appropriate schedules to explain the adjustments to federal income and the computation of tax credits.
+You must complete pages 1, 2, and 3 of Form 4I.
 Do not enter "See attached" instead of completing the entry spaces.
-If more space is needed, submit separate sheets using the same size and format as the printed forms.
+If more space is needed, use separate sheets using the same size and format as the printed forms.